 - The applicant will have an admissions interview.

-- Bishop Gorman will send, in writing, the admissions decision very shortly after the admissions interview providing all information in the admissions file is complete.
-Students who are accepted to the Bishop Gorman Catholic School will complete the registration with the applicable registration fee per student.
+- Bishop Gorman will send, in writing, the admissions decision very shortly after the admissions interview provided that all information in the admissions file is complete.
+Students who are accepted to Bishop Gorman will complete the registration with the applicable registration fee per student.

-Bishop Thomas K. Gorman Catholic School admits students of all racial, ethnic, and religious backgrounds except those with severe learning difficulties.
+Bishop Gorman admits students of all racial, ethnic, and religious backgrounds.

 - Current school record